kevinthompson/signalexception.com/source/blog/2013-11-21-red-shirts-and-brown-pants.md

 >  The next day, the lookout informs the Captain that he has spotted over fifty
 >  Pirate ships about ten miles out.
 The Captain turns to his First Mate and calmly
 >  says, "Go fetch my brown pants."

+Fear, stress, and anxiety are all natural in these situations.
+Don't fret the feelings; focus on channeling that energy into something productive, and when all else fails, put on your brown pants.